Lattrex Lattrex Inc.

 Founder & CEO

 Designed the cell architecture, instruction set, and RTL.
-Built the cycle-accurate simulator, Python SDK, and GNURadio integration.
-Took the design from concept through the SKY130 PDK flow.
+Built the cycle-accurate simulator, the DSP block library, the GNU Radio integration, and the placeKYT development environment.
+Took the design from concept through tape-out solo.

 Six characters.
 One square.
 The complete architecture of a processor.